freeradical13/freeradical13.github.io/index.md

 [Antigens][] are molecules on pathogens or released by pathogens that cause a response by B or T cells which are both lymphocytes.
 B or T cells bind to an antigen with proteins called [paratopes][] (or antigen receptors).
 A single B or T cell presents a single type of antigen receptor.
 Antigens are made of one or more [epitopes][] which are the parts of an antigen that bind to the corresponding paratopes.

 [B cells][] are lymphocytes which mature in the bone marrow and bind to antigens on non-host cells or which are free floating in blood.
-Each B cell paratope is a Y-shaped protein made of four polypeptide chains linked with disulfide bridges, two of which called heavy chains are anchored into the B cell membrane.
+Each B cell has Y-shaped protein complexes made of four polypeptide chains linked with disulfide bridges, two of which called heavy chains are anchored into the B cell membrane.
 Each chain has a constant region which is an amino acid sequence that is common across B cells, and a variable region which is an amino acid sequence that varies for a particular epitope.
 The two pairs of chains may bind to up to two epitopes.

 Once a B cell's paratope binds to an antigen, B cells become activated and lead to formation of cells that secrete a soluble form of the paratope proteins called [antibodies][] (or immunoglobulins) which are free floating in blood and lymph and bind to antigens and interfere with pathogens or their excreted toxins, or mark pathogens for destruction by macrophages or neutrophils ([opsonization][]), or mark pathogens for destruction by the complement system through lysis or through recognition by natural killer cells.